Gambit1583/Project-1-MHA/README.md

 ## Testing
 - I will be testing throughout using dev tools in Google Chrome.
 This will allow me to ensure that my webpage is responsive from a mobile first perspective.
+- Tested in W3C and Jigsaw to check for unlosed/stray tags.

 ## Deployment
 - Deployed early to ensure basic navbar appears correctly on page.
 This will allow for automatic deployments with each git push made to the repository.